fregante/chrome-webstore-upload/How to generate Google API keys.md

 0. Click **PUBLISH APP** and confirm

 	> <img width="771" alt="Publish app" src="https://user-images.githubusercontent.com/27696701/114265946-2da2a280-9a26-11eb-9567-c4e00f572500.png">

+⚠ **Starting here, steps must be performed on Chrome.
+The last step doesn't work on Firefox for security purposes.**

 0. Place your `clientId` in this URL and open it: